Judy was born August 5, 1976 in Farmington, New Mexico. Judy was living in Oklahoma City, OK at the time of her passing.

 Judy’s favorite scripture from the Bible was Ephesians 3:18-19 “And may you have the power to understand, as all God’s people should, how wide, how long, how high, and how deep his love is.
 May you experience the love of Christ, though it is too great to understand fully.
 Then you will be made complete with all the fullness of life and power that comes from God.”

 Celebration of life will be August 8th in Bayfield, Colorado being laid to rest alongside her grandparents and great grandmother.

-To plant a tree in memory of Judy Ann (Turner) Jefferson, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Judy Ann (Turner) Jefferson, please visit our tribute store.